UNIQUE and DEFAULT Constraints

-SQL allows you to define constraints on your columns to enforce rules.
-Two common constraints are:
+SQL lets you define constraints on columns to enforce data rules.
+Two common ones are:

-• UNIQUE: ensures all values in a column are different
+UNIQUE: ensures all values in a column are distinctDEFAULT: assigns an automatic value if none is provided

 UNIQUE Constraint